d0k3/GodMode9/README.md

 * __Restore / dump NAND partitions or even full NANDs__: Just take a look into the `S:` (or `E:`/ `I:`) drive.
 This is done the same as any other file operation.
 * __Transfer CTRNAND images between systems__: Transfer the file located at `S:/ctrnand_full.bin` (or `E:`/ `I:`).
 On the receiving system, press A, select `CTRNAND Options...`, then `Transfer to NAND`.
 * __Embed an essential backup right into a NAND dump__: This is available in the A button menu for NAND dumps.
 Essential backups contain NAND header, `movable.sed`, `LocalFriendCodeSeed_B`, `SecureInfo_A`, NAND CID and OTP.
 If your local SysNAND does not contain an embedded backup, you will be asked to do one at startup.
+* __Install an AES key database to your NAND__: For `aeskeydb.bin` files the option is found in `aeskeydb.bin options` -> `Install aeskeydb.bin`.
+Only the recommended key database can be installed (see above).
+With an installed key database, it is possible to run the GodMode9 bootloader completely from NAND.
 * __Install FIRM files to your NAND__: Found inside the A button menu for FIRM files, select `FIRM options` -> `Install FIRM`. __Use this with caution__ - installing an incompatible FIRM file will lead to a __brick__.
 * __Actually use that extra NAND space__: You can setup a __bonus drive__ via the HOME menu, which will be available via drive letter `8:`.
 (Only available on systems that have the extra space.)
 * __Fix certain problems on your NANDs__: You can fix CMACs for a whole drive (works on `A:`, `B:`, `S:` and `E:`) via an entry in the R+A button menu, or even restore borked NAND headers back to a functional state (inside the A button menu of borked NANDs and available for `S:/nand_hdr.bin`).
 Recommended only for advanced users!